 - avoidance of transient and free oscillation behavior (hunting), which is typical of servo motors and occurs especially on variable loads and pulsation, leading to intolerable following errors.
 On sudden load changes, servo motors miss their positions and must be corrected.

 - Belt drives (start/stop, positioning)

 - Textile machines/industrial sewing machines

 - Testing and inspection systems

-- Applications that require quiet operation, short settling times and precision positioning
+- Applications that require smooth operation, short settling times and precise positioning